Spooks: The Greater Good: Plot

 Qasim wants, in exchange for the traitor, his wife, whom MI5 traded to the Russian FSB.
-Harry meets with the FSB in Berlin, but Will and June intervene and attempt to capture Harry.
+Harry meets the FSB in Berlin, but Will and June intervene and attempt to capture Harry.
 Harry realises June is working against them and convinces Will she intends to kill them.
 They capture June, who has been unknowingly following the traitor's orders.
-They leave her in Berlin, and meet with the FSB team.
-They learn that Qasim's wife died, so they organise a meet with Qasim in London, claiming she is alive.
+They leave her in Berlin, and meet the FSB team.
+They learn that Qasim's wife died, so they arrange to meet Qasim in London, claiming she is alive.

 Harry and Will recruit Hannah to their cause, and she pretends to be Qasim's wife.
-However, when the operation is botched, Harry meets alone with Qasim, confirms that his wife is dead, and makes a new deal.
+However, when the operation is botched, Harry meets Qasim alone, confirms that his wife is dead, and makes a new deal.
 Fearing what deal Harry might have made, Will demands Hannah call in SCO19, who arrest Harry and Will and take them to MI5 headquarters.

 Qasim has given Harry the location of his terrorist cell, allowing MI5 to neutralise the pending attack and apprehend most of Qasim's men.
 While Mace, Emerson and Maltby are interrogating Harry, Qasim bursts into the room with armed men, killing several personnel including Calum Reed.
 To their horror, Harry had given Qasim the knowledge necessary to infiltrate headquarters.
 Mace offers his life if Qasim spares the others, but when Emerson proclaims credit for sabotaging the transport, Qasim kills him instead.
 Will works with June to kill Qasim and his thugs.

 Now aware that Harry was right about the traitor, Mace lets him escape.
-Will catches up to Harry and demands an explanation; Harry explains it was the only way to stop the attack and kill the traitor, and that the deaths of some MI5 agents was preferable to the deaths of hundreds of civilians.
+Will catches up to Harry and demands an explanation; Harry explains it was the only way to stop the attack and kill the traitor, and that the deaths of some MI5 agents were preferable to the deaths of hundreds of civilians.

-A week later, Harry meets with Maltby at a seaside home.
-Harry tells her that he knows she was the one who sabotaged the prisoner transport, and that Emerson only claimed sole credit to protect her.
+A week later, Harry meets Maltby at a seaside home.
+Harry tells her that he knows she was the one who sabotaged the prisoner transport, and that Emerson claimed sole credit only to protect her.
 When Maltby refuses to accept any consequences, Harry reveals that he poisoned her lunch and she has only two hours left to live.

-Harry meets with Will and explains that the real reason he decommissioned him was not because he was not good enough, but to protect him out of respect for his father.
+Harry meets Will and explains that the real reason he decommissioned him was not because he was not good enough, but to protect him out of respect for his father.
 Harry then leaves.